next up previous contents

 compute nodes of the HPC facility (default: 35)

-–with-cuda-runtime=value sets the version of the CUDA toolkit used
+–with-cuda-runtime=value (optional) sets the version of the CUDA toolkit used

 for the compilation of the accelerated code.